Blog

 As the name suggests, innate immunity is the innate or in-built part of the immune system that is native to every organism from birth.
 The innate immune system is our first line of defense, acting first and throughout the entirety of every threatening situation.
 [2]

 Each cell harbors its own innate immunity, being created with in-built safety mechanisms that help to keep trouble at bay.
 An example includes raising the temperature inside the cell in order to neutralize a pathogen, creating a fever in the process.
-Furthermore, the innate immune system is home to a few specialized white blood cells that patrol outside of the lymphatics system in all other bodily tissues.
-The skin and the gut microbiome are also a part of innate immunity, serving as frontline barriers of defense between body and environment.
+Furthermore, the innate immune system is home to a few specialized white blood cells that patrol outside of the lymphatic system in all other bodily tissues.
+The skin and the gut microbiome are also a part of innate immunity, serving as frontline barriers of defense between the body and the environment.

 The innate immune system deals with threats before they enter the deeper compartments of the body.
-However if the innate response proves to be inadequate, then the innate immune system activates the adaptive immune system.
+However, if the innate response proves to be inadequate, then the innate immune system activates the adaptive immune system.

 Components of the Innate Immune System